NCAR/IPT/README.md

 ### CMIP6 (Climate Model Intercomparison Project)

-CMIP6 standard historical emissions are available between 1750 and 2014.
+CMIP6 standard historical anthropogenic and biomass burning emissions are available for 1750-2014.
 Interpolate original CMIP6 emissions to the desired grid: regrid\_fv2se\_cmip6\_main.ncl

-Rename and calculate regridded to be able to run in CESM2:
+Rename and calculate MOZART species to be able to run in CESM2:

 Source data is available [somewhere over the rainbow](http://somewhere_over_the_rainbow)